lelimacon/typst-minimal-cv/README.md

     <img src="thumbnail.png" alt="thumbnail" width="300" />
 </a>

-A Typst CV template that aims for :
+A Typst CV template with a focus on easy customizability.
-- Clean aesthetics
-- Easy customizability

 ## Usage